RucksackWeb/rucksack/README.md

 - Currently we have two policies that are being enforced in our application:
     1. AdminOnly
         - Admin Only policy only allow access for users with admin status to enter certain parts of our application for security reasons.
+        - To Login as an admin:
+            Id: admin@codefellows.com
+            pass: And!23
     2. Subscriber
         - Subscriber policy only allow Subscribers to see sepcial deals we will be holding in the future.
         - Currently, this policy has not been yet implemented yet, but it will be in short future.